Welcome to the University Counseling Center website!

 Licensed Psychologist

-Theoretical Orientation: Integrative using Acceptance and Commitment Therapy (ACT), Positive Psychology, and Strengths-Based approaches, through a feminist lens, to focus on increasing acceptance, self-compassion, and valued living.
+Theoretical Orientation: Integrative using Acceptance and Commitment Therapy (ACT), Positive Psychology, and Strengths-Based approaches to focus on increasing acceptance, self-compassion, and valued living

 Licensed Clinical Social Worker